A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models: A message passing implementation

 To reduce communication, the samples are not typically communicated one at a time, but in batches of samples.
 These batches are always sequential ranges of integers which partition the set $\{1,\cdots,N_\lev\}$.
 Instead of communicating each individual sample, instead each individual batch of samples is communicated, by indicating the smallest and largest sample in the batch.
 This batch size, denoted $b$ is determined dynamically, depending on the current number of assigned samples on the particular level, $n_\lev$, and the total number of assigned samples on the particular level, $N_\lev$, as well as the number of partitions on that level, $p|q_\lev$.
 Each batch size proportional to the current number of unassigned samples, denoted by $N_\lev - n_\lev$, divided by the total number of samples $N_\lev$.
 More specifically,

 subject to minimum and maximum batch sizes that can be modified by parameters.
-The default minimum is $\lceil0.01N_\lev/(p|q_\lev)\rceil$, and the default maximum is $\lceil0.62N_\lev/(p|q_\lev)\rceil$.
+The default minimum is 1\% of $\lceil N_\lev/(p|q_\lev)\rceil$ (the total number of samples per partition), and the default maximum is $\varphi^{-1}$ of $\lceil N_\lev/(p|q_\lev)\rceil$, where $\varphi$ is the golden ratio (so the ratio between the total and unassigned samples equals the ratio between unassigned and assigned ones), $\varphi\approx 0.62$ .
 These are the values used in all examples here.
 Naturally, should the size of the batch be larger than the number of remaining samples, the batch only contains the remaining samples.

 After the sampling loop at \Line{ContinueSampling} is finished, there is a reduction process to get the final estimate $\widetilde{Q}_L$.
 Observe that partial sums have been performed during sampling, keeping them on root processors, see \Line{SumYs}.
 At the end of the sampling loop, slave processors send these partial sums to the master at \Line{SendYsToMaster}, which are received (using local variables $Y_\lev$) at \Line{ReceiveYsFromRoot}, accumulated at \Line{ReduceYs} and finally weighted and added to compute the final estimate in \Line{SumMeanYs}.
 If executing \ac{amlmc}, the number of samples and the maximum level are updated in \Line{UpdateL} and \Line{UpdateN} respectively and the whole process is repeated until convergence is reached.